tsuruko12/triggon/README.md

 ### Error
 - `InvalidArgumentError`
 Raised when the number of arguments, their types, or usage is incorrect.

+- `MissingLabelError`
+Raised when a specific label has not been registered.

 ## License
 This project is licensed under the MIT License.